Configure Xsquash4GitLab in SquashTM

 - In the Trigger section, indicate which type of issue is concerned by the real-time synchronization;

-- In the Secret token (Optional) field, paste the secret token (only if configured in Squash);
+- In the Secret token (Optional) field, paste the secret token (only if configured in SquashTM);

 - Save.